McAfee Antivirus Test 2023: How Good Is the Protection?

 |Special Protection Features|

 McAfee's pricing structure is not nearly as complicated as those of most of its competitors.
-To accurately compare these, we conceptualized a fictional package and selected the subscription from each provider which came closest to approximating this.
+To accurately compare these, we created a fictional package and selected the subscription from each provider that came closest to it.
 The table below shows the results of this comparison:

-It's possible to test McAfee Total Protection for 30 days at no cost.
+McAfee Total Protection can be tested for 30 days at no cost.
 Paying customers can also take advantage of a 30-day, money-back guarantee.

-In 2021, McAfee still stands for high-quality antivirus software, with McAfee Total Protection offering a full package of features and a considerable degree of security, reinforced by very good results from the two testing labs we consulted.
-On top of that, you also won't really notice the program on your system, as even while scanning, it didn't inhibit usage or cause any lags.
+McAfee continues to offer high-quality antivirus software, with its Total Protection suite offering a full package of features and plenty of security.
+This isn't just our opinion, but also that of the two testing labs we consulted.
+You shouldn't notice the program on your system either, since even while scanning, it didn't lower our performance or cause any lag.

 All the same, we weren't entirely satisfied with the software's apps.
-Even though everything appears, at first glance, to be user-friendly, a few design decisions rubbed us the wrong way.
-Compounding this, we missed the presence of a handful of critical security extras, such as a secure browser for online banking, or more scan options.
+Even though everything appears to be user-friendly, a few design decisions rubbed us the wrong way.
+We were disappointed that some critical security extras were missing, like a secure browser for online banking, or more scan options.

-On nearly all of the review portals we consulted, McAfee enjoys overwhelmingly positive ratings.
-The only exception was Trustpilot, where a number of complaints were made (as is the case with most other antivirus programs) about incorrect charges, even after canceling a subscription.
-For that reason, we advise you to pay close attention to your bank account or credit card and make sure that you're being charged for services you're actually using.
+McAfee enjoys overwhelmingly positive ratings on nearly all of the review portals we checked.
+The only exception was Trustpilot, where several complaints were made (as is the case with most other antivirus programs) about billing irregularities, even after canceling a subscription.
+We recommend that you pay close attention to your bank account or credit card and make sure that you're being charged for services you're actually using.

 Alternatives to McAfee Total Protection

-If you're looking for an antivirus program that performed even better among the testing labs, has more features (including webcam protection and a secure browser), and is as intuitive as McAfee, we recommend the winner of our assessment, Bitdefender.
+We recommend Bitdefender, the winner of our assessment, if you're looking for an antivirus program that performed even better with the testing labs, has more features (including webcam protection and a secure browser), and is as intuitive as McAfee.

 On the other hand, if you'd prefer a free antivirus program, Avast is a solid choice.

-You can find a list of the best alternatives to McAfee Total Protection below:
+Below, you can find more of the best alternatives to McAfee Total Protection below: